TristanHehnen/matl-db/Non-charring/PMMA/LCPP/README.md

-# Laboratoire Central de la Préfecture de Police (LCPP)
+# Laboratoire Central de la Prï¿½fecture de Police (LCPP)

-### Experimental Conditions, TGA
+### Experimental Conditions: TGA
 Four repeats were performed but only the best three were selected.
 Pleae note: TGA Measurements received from LCPP from tests conducted at 10 and 20 K/min appear to be identical.
 LCPP has been contacted in an effort to resolve this issue: when possible, the offending dataset will be edited accordingly.

 * Heating Rate: 2.5, 5, 10, or 20 K/min